PRIZOR VIZTECH

 This report is not prepared by a SEBI-registered Research Analyst, Investment Advisor, or Portfolio Manager and does not act as a buy/sell recommendation.
 This document must not be reproduced or distributed without prior written consent.

-NSE SME: PRIZOR · REPORT DATE: MARCH 2026
+NSE SME: PRIZOR · REPORT DATE: APRIL 2026

 @sachprat07